Table of Contents

 Beans and grains are fantastic for absorbing flavors and stretching the dish.
 Their neutral taste helps to mellow overly salty chili.

-• Extra beans: Add an additional can of unsalted beans—black, pinto, or kidney—to bulk up the chili.
+- Extra beans: Add a can of unsalted beans black, pinto, or kidney to bulk up the chili.

-• Rice or quinoa: Stirring in cooked grains can not only reduce saltiness but also add texture.
+- Rice or quinoa: Stirring in cooked grains can reduce saltiness and add texture.

-Pro Tip: For a thicker chili, mash some of the beans directly into the pot to create a heartier texture.
+Pro Tip: Mash some beans directly into the pot for a thicker chili to create a heartier texture.

 Dairy-Based Solutions Like Sour Cream or Cheese

-Dairy is known for its ability to soften strong, salty flavors.
+Dairy is known for its ability to soften intense, salty flavors.

-• Greek yogurt: This can serve as a healthier, tangy alternative to sour cream.
+- Greek yogurt can serve as a healthier, tangy alternative to sour cream.

 Preventative Measures to Reduce Salt in Chili Next Time